connectivecpp/presentations/README.md

-# presentations
+# Presentations and Example Code
-Presentations and example code
+This repository contains presentations and example code, primarily about the C++ language, but other topics and languages are covered.